PatientZero-AU/pz-cheeseria-juniors-java/server/VSCode_Setup_Guide.md

-# Setting Up Your IDE

-All the following descriptions assume:
+# VSCode Setup Guide

+This description assumes:
 - There is an installed JDK 17 on your machine, as described in the [Server README](./README.md).
 - The IDE has been installed, and you are basically familiar with how it works.

----
-## IntelliJ IDEA

----
-## VSCode

 You can open server folder in VSCode and it will (eventually) be imported as a java project.